Art

 3-6 Credits (2-4+4P)

-Advanced drawing and painting course focusing on the following topics: Identity, Place, Spirituality, and Body.
+Advanced drawing and painting course focusing on the following topics: Identity, Place, Spirituality, Body, and among others.
 Topics will be announced in the course schedule.
 May be repeated up to 12 credits.

 Learning Outcomes